- Bill to encourage innovation in schools

 - 378 ND public schools not meeting No Child Left Behind requirements

 - Jun 12, 5:13 AM: Hundreds of public schools in North Dakota are not meeting requirements set by federal law, but the goal set is unrealistic, the state’s top education administrator said.

 - Editorial: Why N.D. doesn't choose school choice

 - > Jun 9, 8:59 AM: It’s the paradox of North Dakota’s supermajority Republican rule.
 And nowhere does it show up more clearly than in the Legislature’s refusal to pass key conservative K-12 reforms, including charter schools and a “private

 - Schools Fail to Meet National Test Standards

 Number of ND schools have failed to meet AYP, standards established under No Child Left Behind.
 State has not received NCLB waiver, schools could face sanctions.

 Jul 31, 9:39 AM:

 In ND homeschoolers are required to take the same tests as kids in public schools.
 A new bill could change that, provided the parent has a bachelors degree.
-But here qualifications are irrelevant; the real issue is one of parental >
+But here qualifications are irrelevant; the real issue is one >

 Mar 4, 11:37 AM: